Amalan-ConStat/PresidentialElection/Year1994/Election1994.md

 Results.

 Each cell has two numeric values which are number of votes and percentages, this is true except for the last row.
-First 6 rows are for candidates names, followed by No of Valid Votes, No of Rejected Votes, Total No of votes polled and finally No of Registered Electors.
+First six rows are for candidates names, followed by No of Valid Votes, No of Rejected Votes, Total No of votes polled and finally No of Registered Electors.

 ![](Fig1.JPG)